 Labs are therefore chosen more often for more serious jobs like guide dogs and therapy dogs.
 Both breeds, however, are cheery, intelligent dogs with high energy levels and exquisite athletic ability.

 Something that may be a deal-breaker for you, though, is that, while both breeds are good for first-time dog owners, the Labrador has a slight edge over the Flat-Coat in that regard.

 A Final Word about the Flat-Coated Retriever Temperament

-With their friendly and playful nature, the Flat-Coated Retriever makes an excellent family pet.
-They get along great with other pets and children.
+With their friendly and playful nature, the Flat-Coated Retriever temperament makes them an excellent family pet.

 If you’re looking for a companion animal that will also excel at dog sports, the Flat-Coated Retriever is for you.